lionheart/pinboard.py/README.rst

 .. image:: https://circleci.com/gh/lionheart/pinboard.py/tree/master.png?circle-token=d50700e1c75836063a7951f80ab1913cf6447acf

-Pinboard.py is an easy-to-use and fully-functional Python wrapper and command-line utility for the Pinboard.in API.
+Pinboard.py is an easy-to-use and fully-functional Python wrapper and `command-line utility <#command-line>`_ for the Pinboard.in API.

 Installation
 ------------